antonkronaj/jobdash/README.md

 1. Start backend + frontend.
 2. Open http://localhost:4200.
 3. Upload your resume PDF (top panel).
-4. Click **Refresh now** — fetches from all three sources and scores every job against your resume.
+4. Click **Refresh now** — fetches from all five sources and scores every job against your resume.
 5. Scores are 0–100%.
 Sort is by score DESC.
 Use min-score slider to filter noise.
 6. Click a job to expand the description.
 Save (★) or hide (✕) jobs.
 Hidden jobs are excluded unless "Show hidden" is toggled.
 7. Daily cron runs at 6am local; new jobs appear on next page load.